Star formation and molecular gas properties of post-starburst galaxies: Results

-In figure \ref{f:LSF_FIR_observed_versus_predicted} we compare between the observed far-infrared emission and that expected from the recently-quenched starburst.
+In Figure \ref{f:LSF_FIR_observed_versus_predicted} we compare between the observed far-infrared emission and that expected from the recently-quenched starburst seen in optical.
 Here we use Padova tracks with solar metallicity, and use $k = 0.5$.
-Most of the galaxies are above the one-to-one line, suggesting that the observed far-infrared emission is larger than that expected from the post-burst population observed in optical wavelengths.
-Excluding the sources by \citet{french15}, figure \ref{f:LSF_FIR_observed_versus_predicted} shows that the observed far-infrared emission is 10--100 times brighter than that expected from the optical information.
-This suggests that the observed far-infrared emission is not powered by the remaining A-type stars, but instead is powered by ongoing obscured star formation.
+We first discuss the post-starburst galaxies samples selected \emph{with} emission lines (\citealt{rowlands15, alatalo16b, yesuf17}; and this work).
+Figure \ref{f:LSF_FIR_observed_versus_predicted} shows that the observed far-infrared emission is 10--100 times brighter than that expected from the optical information.
+This suggests that the observed far-infrared emission is not powered by the remaining A-type stars, and thus the difference between SFR(far-infrared) and SFR(optical) cannot be explained by the long averaging timescale of the far-infrared emission.
+The most probable alternative is that the far-infrared emission is powered by ongoing obscured star formation in post-starburst galaxies selected \emph{with} emission lines.
 We reach similar conclusions when using Padova tracks with 0.4 or 2.5 solar metallicity, and for the entire range of $k$ observed in star-forming galaxies, from roughly 0.3 to 1.
-Figure \ref{f:LSF_FIR_observed_versus_predicted} shows that roughly half of the \citet{french15} sources lie on or below the one-to-one line.
-These galaxies also have SFR(far-infrared) $\lesssim 1\,M_{\odot}/\mathrm{yr}$, suggesting no obscured star formation.
-As for the sources below the one-to-one line, their expected far-infrared luminosity is larger than observed.
-This could be due to inaccurate modeling of their SFH, or due to a smaller fraction of dust-absorbed stellar light than captured in the adopted $k=0.5$.
+Finally, we find no relation between L$_{\mathrm{FIR}}$(observed)/L(expected) and the post-burst age.
+That is, we find no evidence that younger systems show larger difference between the observed far-infrared and that expected from the stellar population.